esl/MongooseIM/doc/open-extensions/muc_light.md

 ## 6.1 User rosters

 The service MAY add user's rooms to its roster.
 It allows the client to skip separate Disco request to the service.
-Roster items with rooms MUST belong to the group "urn:xmpp:muclight:0" (MUC Light namespace) and include <version> element.
+Roster items with rooms MUST belong to the group "urn:xmpp:muclight:0" (MUC Light namespace) and include `<version/>` element.
 Their subscription type MUST be 'to'.

 **Entity requests the roster and receives reply that includes room item**